 For the 2nd Period, “Will you show me?”
 Adrian accurately points to all three numbers.
 However, with the 3rd Period: “What is this?” he doesn’t always get it right.

-With a 3🅿️🌠 Three Period Lesson, you would generally introduce three numbers at a time, so you would stop at number three.
-To instill the love of learning, we should end before the child’s attention span starts to wane, or the child becomes tired, overwhelmed or overstimulated.
+With a Three Period Lesson, you would generally introduce three numbers at a time, so you would stop at number three.
+To instill the love of learning, we should end before the child’s attention span starts to wane, or the child becomes tired, overwhelmed, or overstimulated.
 The next time, you would introduce the next three numbers and so on.
 When the child is familiar with all numbers rods, you may also show that a larger number rod is made up of smaller units.

-p.s.
-I have been asked what is the difference between the Numbers Rods and Red Rods (buy here).
-The former is a math material (Numbers Rods), while the latter (Red Rods) is a sensorial material.
+The difference between the Numbers Rods and Red Rods is that the former is a math material (Numbers Rods), while the latter (Red Rods) is a sensorial material.
 Red rods is a material for teaching length: where the shortest piece is a unit of measurement for all the rest.
 As such, the second piece is double the first, the third is three times the first, etc., and, whilst the scale of length increases by ten centimeters for each piece, the other dimensions remain constant (i.e., the rods all have the same section).
 Presentation: show the child how to carry each rod to the mat by holding each rod at the top with one hand and at the bottom with the other in an upright position as to not bump into others (such gives the child a muscular impression of length).
 The rods should be randomly placed on the mat.
 Show the child how to build the rods starting with the shortest rod.
 Then, using your middle and index finger lightly trace along the entire length of the rod.
 Find the next longest rod.
 Bring it into position next to and above the previous rod and trace along its length again etc till the stair is entirely built.
 Pause and admire the stair and then mix up the rods and invite the child to try.
 Once the child has successfully built the stair, show him how to fit the shortest rod into each successive stair.
 Put them away starting with the longest first.